 Before treatment is started, routine blood tests are carried out to check the full blood count, kidney function and liver function.
-Additional test may include HIV and hepatitis virus infection in people who are at risk of these infections.
-A urine sample is also diptested for sugar and protein.
-Blood tests and urine are checked regularly usually every 3 months.
+Additional tests may include HIV and hepatitis virus infection.
+A urine sample is also tested for sugar and protein.
+Blood tests and urine are checked regularly, usually every 3 months.
 However, your doctor may recommend more frequent blood tests if necessary.

-It is important to advise your doctor or nurse about any new symptoms or problems with your general health during FAE treatment as these may need further investigation.
+It is important to advise your doctor or nurse about any new symptoms or problems with your general health during FAEs treatment as these may need further investigation or require discontinuation of the medication.

-In cases of severe or prolonged diarrhoea during treatment with FAEs, absorption of other medicinal products may be affected.
+In cases of severe or prolonged diarrhoea during FAEs treatment, absorption of other medicinal products may be affected.
 Please contact your doctor for further advice.

-The BAD Biologic Interventions Register (BADBIR)
+THE BAD BIOLOGIC INTERVENTIONS REGISTER (BADBIR)

-If you have been prescribed fumaric acid esters for treatment of your psoriasis, you may be asked to take part in the national biologics register.
+If you have been prescribed fumaric acid esters for the treatment of psoriasis, you may be asked to take part in the national biologics register.
 This register is to compare the safety of different treatments for psoriasis and to see how well they work.
 It was set up to monitor some new treatments for psoriasis called biological treatments.
-The register will give doctors information on how best to use the treatments available for moderate to severe psoriasis.
+The register will give doctors information on how best to use the treatments available for moderate-to-severe psoriasis.
 No information will be passed to the register without your informed consent.